UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/visualization/paraview/getting_started_with_paraview_terminal/index.md

 Welcome to this tutorial on PvPython, ParaView’s terminal that holds all the same functionality as ParaView’s GUI interface, but allows for an interface more familiar to terminal users.
-If you haven’t already, check out [Getting Started](../getting_started/index.md) for the installation and basic functionality of the software.
+For the GUI tutorial, see [Getting Started With ParaView GUI](../getting_started_with_paraview_gui/index.md) for the installation and basic functionality of the software.
 This tutorial will follow the same procedure as the GUI tutorial, of course, except that it uses the terminal.
-A note on using the terminal: PvPython is not particularly intuitive and not particularly well documented.
-If you're interested in creating scripts I would recommend reading this entire article (especially [How To Find Python Commands](#how-to-find-python-commands)) before getting started.

 ## ParaView Terminal

-To get started with PvPython, find the `pvpython` executable on your computer.
-(1) { .annotate }
+To run PvPython on the HPC, from an OOD Interactive Desktop terminal, run `apptainer exec /contrib/singularity/ua-hpc/paraview/paraview-5.11.0.sif pvpython`.
+If you are running ParaView on your workstation, find the `pvpython` executable on your computer.

-1. In Windows you can do this by searching *PvPython* from the Start menu.

-The first thing you should do after opening the terminal is run
+This will launch you in to a Python shell.
+After the Python shell starts, run

 ```python
 from paraview.simple import *